-Keeping little ones entertained can be tricky at the best of times – not least when it’s grey and miserable outside.
+Keeping little ones entertained can be tricky at the best of times — not least when it’s grey and miserable outside — but worry not, as there is an abundance of indoor activities to try out in Gloucestershire.

-In this hotlist, SoGlos has rounded up 26 of the best places to take the kids in Gloucestershire when it’s raining – from marvellous museums and farmyards, to adventure parks and obstacle courses.
+In this hot list, SoGlos has rounded up 26 of the best places to take the kids in Gloucestershire when you're looking for fun indoors, from marvellous museums and farmyards, to adventure parks and climbing venues.

 There’s plenty of under-cover activities for families to enjoy without getting soaked at Adam Henson’s Cotswold Farm Park.
 Small ones can romp around the heated soft play area, with all ages enjoying playing in the huge covered sandpit and meeting the farm park’s residents in the sheltered animal barn.